How to Design and Create Forms in Microsoft® Access

 A popular type of dashboard is one made up of buttons.
 A down sides to this type is that there may not be isn't enough screen area to accommodate all the buttons, so the developer includes buttons to open more screens with more buttons.
 I don't like to oblige users to mine screens in order to get to where they want to start work.

-Another down side to the use of buttons is that if you need to include another one, then the form needs re-designing.
 As an alternative to buttons, I resorted to lists, as in this example from about 15 years ago (I know!
 I know!
 It looks its age.
-But that’s not the point.
-It’s the principle that counts):
+But that's not the point.
+It's the principle that counts):

 And here's an example from a recent prototype (explained in full on How to Create an Access Database Dashboard or Switchboard):

 A double-click on any of the listed items opens the appropriate form or report.
-The dashboard form doesn’t need any design changes when, say, a new report is to be added.
-All the developer does is add a record of the report to the look-up table that’s the row source of the Main Reports list.
+The dashboard form itself doesn't need any design changes when, say, a new report is to be added.
+All the developer does is add a record of the report to the look-up table that's the row source of the Reports list.

 Once you've created such a dashboard, you can import it into other databases and use it there with very little re-design.
 Change the text in a couple of labels, alter a couple of colours and away you go.